jdyelle/jdyelle.github.io/Tutorials/VBoxESCluster/ElasticSearch.md

 * network.publish_host -- This is the network host that you want to pass cluster traffic on
 * path.data -- The filesystem path for the node datafiles
 * path.logs -- The filesystem path for the log datafiles
+* bootstrap.memory_lock -- Lock ElasticSearch into main memory (not as important when we don't have swap space anyway)
 * discovery.zen.ping.unicast.hosts -- This is a list of hosts to check in with when starting up
 * discovery.zen.minimum_master_nodes -- Configure number of nodes required for quorum
 * gateway.recover_after_nodes -- Require this many nodes to start the cluster